BejaLab/opsintools/README.md

 ## conda

-Use the provided environment definition: `conda env create -n opsintools -f env.yaml` and then `conda activate opsintools`.
+Use the provided environment definition: `conda env create -n opsintools -f env.yaml --channel-priority flexible` and then `conda activate opsintools`.
+Use `mamba` if available.

 ## pypi